-Following individually agency responses, there are two likely conditions locally that will result in a more regional response.
-The first is a response through the Regional Water Authority.
-This response is initiated at the request of one of more of RWA's members.
-This response occurs in the form of an adopted resolution of the entire RWA Board declaring that drought conditions are present and that all agencies in the region are encouraged to take appropriate, and consistent to the degree feasible, actions under their respective water shortage contingency plans.
+In addition to individual agency responses, there are two regional responses that could occur.
+The first is a response through the RWA.
+This response is initiated at the request of one of more of RWA's members or could be initiated as a result of a Drought Declaration.
+This response occurs in the form of an adopted resolution of the entire RWA Board declaring that drought conditions are present and that all agencies in the region are encouraged to take appropriate actions consistent to the degree feasible, under their respective water shortage contingency plans.
 RWA also coordinates regional messaging of the conditions to the public.
-An example of this occurred in January 2014 when RWA adopted a resolution calling for 20 percent voluntary conservation for all its members despite whether or not they had available supplies.
+An example of this occurred in January 2014 when RWA adopted a resolution calling for 20 percent voluntary conservation for all its members whether or not they had adequate supplies to meet their demands.

-The second regional response is coordination under the Water Forum Successor Effort.
-This occurs when projected unimpaired inflows for March through November at Folsom Reservoir are projected to be below 400,000 acre-feet.
+The second regional response is coordination under the WFSE.
+This occurs when projected UIFR for March through November at Folsom Reservoir are projected to be below 400,000 acrefeet.
 This condition occurred in 2015 and resulted in recurring meetings throughout the year facilitated by the Water Forum.
-This is known locally as a Conference Year, and stakeholders confer to identify impacts for the dry conditions and propose actions to mitigate those impacts.
-Reduced water demands are a key mitigation action during those conditions.
+This is known locally as a "Conference Year," and stakeholders confer to identify impacts of the dry conditions and propose actions to mitigate those impacts.
+Reducing water demands is a key mitigation action undertaken during such periods.